 Instead of always creating a brand new piece of content around a brand new idea, take a look back at the legacy content you’ve already created.
 We can almost guarantee that there are some quality content gems just begging for a bit of new polish.
 It may seem counterintuitive, but sometimes the best way to bring something new to your content strategy is to repurpose content you’ve already created.

-To help guide your content repurposing efforts, we’ve laid out five of our favorite ways to dissect, repurpose, and reuse legacy content.
+To help guide your content repurposing efforts, we’ve laid out SEVEN of our favorite ways to dissect, repurpose, and reuse legacy content.

 Why Repurpose Older Content?